Revelation 4:6-7 – Four Beasts – Part 3

 Rev 5:10 And hast made us unto our God kings and priests: and we shall reign on the earth.

-We are now in the book of Ezekiel, where the heavens are opened to Ezekiel, just as it was to John here in Revelation four:
+We are now in the book of Ezekiel, where the heavens are opened to Ezekiel, just as it was to John here in Revelation 4:

 Rev 4:1 After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will shew thee things which must be hereafter.

-So the book of Ezekiel is an opening up to “the things of the heavens themselves” just as is the book of Revelation.
+The book of Ezekiel is an opening up to “the things of the heavens themselves” just as the book of Revelation does.
 Without Ezekiel we would not understand Revelation:

 Eph 2:19 Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God;